SMC-AAU-CPH/smc-cph.github.io/_posts/2020-04-15-On-communication-in-distributed-environments.md

 categories: networked-music
 author: Karolina Jawad
 image: /assets/image/2020_04_15_aleksati_ise_karolina.jpg
 excerpt: "Photo by Dr. Andrea Glang-Tossing.
 At ISE Europe, a trade fair in Amsterdam ( 11.02.-14.02.
-2020) I was presenting together with SALTO the MCT course at the AVIXA Higher Education Conference.
+2020) I was presenting together with SALTO the SMC course at the AVIXA Higher Education Conference.
 Researchers and students were invited to highlight emerging innovative methods that enhance learning and teaching experiences through AV technologies.
 The ISE Europe is the world's biggest pro AV event for integrated systems, with 80000 visitors and 1400 vendors, spread over a dozens of halls.
 For the conference I was specifically asked to contrast the overall technically curated program with social aspects from a student perspective.
 A retrospective from current conditions."
-Keywords: AV, Portal, Women in AV, Women in technology, Lockdown, MCT, COVID19, distributed environments
+Keywords: AV, Portal, Women in AV, Women in technology, Lockdown, SMC, COVID19, distributed environments
 ---

 <figure text-align="center">